dgraph-io/workshop/3-flock-querying/README.md

 Dgraph's query language is called GraphQL+-.
 It's inspired by original GraphQL spec but slightly modified.
 The modifications were necessary to overcome the shortcomings of GraphQL as a query language for a database.

-Let's recap the graph model of the flock,
+Let's recap the graph model of the Flock,

 ![Graph](./assets/graph-3.JPG)